 If your contract states that you’re entitled to your money back if the company you booked with cancels the booking, then that’s what you should demand.

-We believe that if local coronavirus restrictions prevent you from travelling, such as Tier 3 restrictions in England and local lockdowns in parts of Wales, you should be entitled to a full refund.
+We believe that if a national lockdown or local coronavirus restrictions prevent you from travelling, such as Tier 3 restrictions in England and local lockdowns in parts of Wales, you should be entitled to a full refund.

 Following enforcement action by the CMA, the major cottage providers, including Hoseasons and Sykes Cottages, are now refunding customers where travel restrictions prevent overnight stays.